kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 and make progress.
 -->

-This feature will only affect the Eviction API.
+This change will only affect the Eviction API.
 The following are involuntary disruptions and do not use the Eviction API:
 - Manual pod deletion
-- Cleanup from node deletion (pod garbage collector)
-- Pod deletion from Deployments and StatefulSets
+- Pods being deleted by their owning controller (e.g., during Deployment rollout)
 - Node failure
-- Kubelet node-pressure eviction
+- Pod cleanup due to a node being removed from the cluster
+- Evictions by the Kubelet due to node pressure (e.g. memory shortage)
 - Taint manager deleting NoExecute tainted pods

+This change will not affect the behavior of workload controllers for `Deployment`, `StatefulSet`, `LeaderWorkerSet`, etc.
+- The workload controller will be responsible for the `replicaKey` label on pods it manages.
+We will not create any system for pod labeling or validation of groups.
+- The lifecycle and recovery of a disrupted replica is the responsibility of the workload controller, we will only handle evictions.

+This change will not affect scheduling.
+- It is out of scope to introduce any form of gang scheduling or pod affinity rules.
+We only handle eviction of already-scheduled pods.

 ## Proposal